zhengjul/RAWR/RAWR-tutorial.md

 ### Software Install

-RAWR has a GUI interface tested to work on Linux, Apple OSX, and Windows.
+RAWR has a GUI interface tested to work on Apple macOS Big Sur, Linux Ubuntu 20.04, and Windows 10.
 Before running RAWR, please make sure you have Python3 and pip installed, and that by default, your command terminal has linked `python` to call Python3.
 We have last checked on Python 3.8 that the following python dependencies are compatible:
 ```
 pip install ete3==3.1.2
 pip install PyQt5==5.11.3